akshaybabloo/spark-hugo-theme/README.md

 - Disqus support
 - Google Ads support (Only for blogs) and AMP blogs
 - Google analytics support with event tracking
-- Inline CSS and JS, no need of cache bursting
 - Uses SASS/SCSS, no NodeJS needed
 - Can change the colour of the theme
 - Education and experience data files